 2. What are the survival rates for chemotherapy vs. radiation?

 Survival rates depend entirely on your cancer type and whether it metastasizes or not.
 Radiation therapy is more effective than chemotherapy in stage II testicular cancer, while chemotherapy is more effective in treating children.
-Many oncologists opt to combine the two for the best possible outcome.
+In fact, many oncologists opt to combine the two for the best possible outcome.
 Ask your doctor to explain which treatment option works best for your particular form and stage of cancer.

 3. How do doctors administer chemotherapy vs. radiation?